klamping/UIRegression/exercises/3-PhantomCSS.md

 11. Run the command one more time.
 It should now report a failure.
 12. Open the image diff added to the newly created 'failures/' folder.
 Validate that the difference is shown.

+### Extra Credit

+Using a CSS selector isn't the only way to tell PhantomCSS where to take a screenshot.
+You can also [use coordinates to give an area to capture](https://github.com/Huddle/PhantomCSS#there-are-different-ways-to-take-a-screenshot).
+Try taking a screenshot of the header and the breadcrumbs combined by passing in coordinates to the `screenshot` function.

 ## Conclusion

 While it does take more effort to write the tests than Wraith, it provides you with a much finer-grain validation method.
 With PhantomCSS, changes to one component's size likely won't cause the type of cascading validation issues seen with full-page screenshots.